CoopAtCanvas/canvas-style-guide/README.md

 * Avoid unnecessary nesting.
 * Keep your nesting limited to 3 levels.
 * Keep SCSS partials limited to 500 lines.
-* Avoid nesting more than 50 lines.
+* Avoid nesting more than 50 consecutive lines.
 * Always place `@extend` statements on the first lines of a declaration block.
 * Always place regular styles in the middle.
 * Always place `@include` statements on the last lines of a declaration block.